venenux/alpine-wiki/documents/alpine-newbie-xfce-desktop.md

 5. start the display manager, now you can use a minimal XFCE4 desktop, continue for complete experience
 6. install cliboard manager, keyboard configurator, screensaver, screenshooter, and baterry manager
 7. install packages for multi lang environment of the XFCE4 desktop if need, if login, logout and relogin
+8. get sure of user session and permissions

 ```
 apk add gtk-update-icon-cache hicolor-icon-theme paper-gtk-theme adwaita-icon-theme mate-themes